Graduation, Diplomas, Commencement

 The AULA’s Annual Commencement Exercise occurs in June.
 The Commencement Exercise celebrates the completion of academic studies for students who have graduated in the preceding four quarters.
 The Commencement Committee notifies students who have indicated they will graduate by Spring of that year with details about the Commencement Exercise.
 The MFA in Creative Writing program conducts a separate Commencement Ceremony each December at the conclusion of the Summer/Fall Semester.
 In June, at the conclusion of the Winter/Spring Semester, graduating MFA students participate in commencement with students graduating from other academic programs.

 Students in the quarter programs who will not graduate until the end of Summer Quarter may petition to participate in the June Commencement Ceremony if they have no more than eight units of work outstanding as of the end of Spring term.
-Petitions to Participate Early in Commencement forms are available in the ISS office.
+Petitions to Participate Early in Commencement forms are available in the Office of Integrated Student Services.

 For graduate students writing Master’s Documents, approved Forms J and K must be on file at the time of the petition.
 MANM students must have completed and received four units of credit for the Capstone Experience.
 Petitions will not be considered for students on academic probation.
 The advisor's signature must appear on the petition, indicating that the student meets the above criteria.

-The Office of the University Registrar through the campus ISS office will inform the student if the petition has been granted.
+The Office of the University Registrar through the campus Office of Integrated Student Services will inform the student if the petition has been granted.
 Students are responsible for all applicable graduation and commencement fees, including any costs associated with late cap and gown ordering.

 The Office of the University Registrar mails diplomas by certified mail approximately 90 days after graduation; AU is not responsible for delivery to students whose addresses are not current.
 A student can order a replacement diploma through the Office of the University Registrar.
 No diploma will be released to any graduate until all financial obligations to the University have been satisfied.